TOP THINGS TO DO IN ZAGREB IN 2 DAYS

 If you get up via the funicular (or climb the stairs), you’ll see one of the oldest buildings in Zagreb: Lotrščak Tower.

-What I somehow was not aware of is that you can climb the (narrow) stairs and enjoy even more elaborate views of Zagreb from the tower.
+I was somehow unaware that you could climb the (narrow) stairs and enjoy even more elaborate views of Zagreb from the tower.

 Stroll the Strossmeyer Promenade